xymou/EcoLANG/README.md

 bash scripts/run_pheme_vocab_topdown_rule.sh # run ecolang (vocab+rule)
 ```

 The evaluation process will be carried out in the simulation code above.
 More details can be found in code/evaluation_prl.py
+Remember to give your `base_url` and `api_key` in the scripts.

 ## ✍️ Citation